NetSuite

 - If the organization uses multiple currencies, enable Multiple Currencies in NetSuite before connecting Core8.

-- If the organization uses optional PDF language, industry, or taxpayer ID mappings, create those custom records, lists, and fields in NetSuite before mapping them in Core8.
+custentity_il_pdf_lang; Core8 requires a default PDF language when it creates NetSuite customers. - If the organization uses industry or taxpayer ID mappings, create those custom lists and fields in NetSuite before mapping them in Core8.

 - Use a dedicated NetSuite integration role for Core8 instead of reusing a broad admin role.